 Thus, what we can conclude is that no, TikTok isn’t becoming Tumblr, but it has come into its own as a social media platform.
 The pattern users are recognizing are almost accurate, though.
 While not specifically related to Tumblr, the pattern is one of a past we have yet to learn from.
 Discourse has existed as long as mass internet communication has, and will likely continue to exist, as social media platforms gain power and profit are on user interaction and engagement, discourse is the obvious answer to meeting those needs.
 Discourse is profitable, thus, it is encouraged by the very medium through which these comparisons are being drawn.
 The past we fear is being repeated is not self-contained, nor has it ever been, and the best that we can seek to do is not shame those new to the social media bubble for our mistakes, but educate to prevent the hostile engine’s continuation.

 Mint Cadigan is a second-year Writing for Film, TV, and Emerging Media major who had a Destiel ship blog back in the day.
-You can reach them at email@example.com.
+You can reach them at [email protected]a.edu.